Artananda/StepOut/parts/options.md

 from Olaf Japp
 ,which brings me 30-40,- € each month.
 For writing a book I have created my own software the EbookCreator.
 The EbookCreator is open source and you are able to use it for free.
 It's running on Windows, Mac and of course Linux.
 Yes there are many other tools on the market to archive this.
-But I had a special need in colororing the syntax of the source code I was writing about.
+But I had a special need in colorring the syntax of the source code I was writing about.
 And I wanted to use Markdown to write books.
 Maybe you know Markdown from github already.

 You can self-publish your books on [https://kdp.amazon.com](https://kdp.amazon.com) (Kindle direct publishing).
 With EbookCreator you can create epub3 books, which Amazon should accept.
 There is also a good way to publish ebooks in German language with Tolino Media.
 They want PDF instead.
 At the moment I am working on a solution to create PDF with my EbookCreator.